Rules of Entry Applicable to the Junk Kouture 2022 competition.

 3.8 To enter the competition all team members must be registered on the JK app.
 One member of each team will be responsible for submitting all the relevant information required for competition entry when this opens.
 The other team members will be sent an invite by this person to join the team.
 The final application should reflect the co-ordinated efforts of all registered team members.

 3.9 In exceptional circumstances, teams may wish to decrease or increase the number of people participating in their design team (max 3 students).
 Any such proposed changes need to be requested to Junk Kouture via the Junk Kouture platform by emailing email@example.com detailing the proposed change(s) and the exceptional circumstances necessitating them.
+Along with this, all users must be registered on the app prior to this.
 Failure to do so will lead to the proposed changes being rejected and the design being judged in the original grouping in which it was entered.
 Junk Kouture’s decision as to whether such changes are acceptable will be final.

 3.10 It is expected that most of the work for a design will be conducted in school, home, or the outside environment (i.e., after-school club).
 Designers should seek guidance and advice when creating their entry, however the final design must be created and completed only by the designers involved.